djjtyn/CoffeeChoice/readme.md

 This site allows users to add coffee to a virtual cart which they can choose to amend or purchase.

 ### Blog
 This site has a blog section in which users can read posts created by the site owner.
-I did not allow users of the site to create a blog as I wanted this to only be an admin feature but users can post comments under each blog post oif they are signed in.
+I did not allow users of the site to create a blog as I wanted this to only be an admin feature, but users can post comments under each blog post if they are signed in.

+### Coffee Reviews
+The site has a review page for every coffee in the database.
+Users can leave their own reviews in this section of the site or read reviews left by other users of the site.

 ### Search Bar
-The site allows users  to search for a particular coffee capsule by making use of the search bar.
 The search bar allows the user to search the coffee database for a coffee which matches their search query which will then be shown below the search bar.
 If there are no search results the user is directed to a page showing that there have been no results for their query.

 ### Filters
 There are two different coffee types available for purchase on the site.
 These are Vertuo and Original ranges.<br>